cardopoli/this-was-tomorrow/content/sites/treneere-estate.md

 image: ''
 dropbox_audio: ''
 body_intro: |-
-  Treneere is a social housing estate on the western edge of Penzance.
-Fifteen minutes on foot from the town centre - far enough that people from town don't tend to wander in, close enough that residents can reach most things they need on foot.
-Penzance is the end of the line.
-Literally: you cannot go further by train from London.
-That fact shapes the place in ways that are hard to separate out - seasonal homelessness, scarce year-round employment, shops closing, a town that feels increasingly like it is at the edge of something rather than the centre of it.
+  Treneere is a social housing estate on the western edge of Penzance, around fifteen minutes' walk from the town centre.
+Penzance is the last stop on the rail line from London - the end of the line, in the words of one resident - a fact that shapes the area's economy and its sense of itself: seasonal employment, a shrinking high street, distance from anywhere larger.

-  Treneere sits within that, but apart from it.
-People here are proud to be from here.
-The estate has green spaces, a park, a school up the road.
-Children play out.
-People know each other.
-Families stay.
-The address carries stigma - has always carried it - but the people who live here, by and large, do not care.

-  Whole Again Communities has been on the estate since 2013.
-It was started by Lizzie Sullivan, who had spent years working in the voluntary sector and kept running into the same thing: gatekeeping.
-Services that were technically for everyone but in practice required you to fit a particular profile, carry a particular diagnosis, present in a particular way.
-She had ADHD and dyslexia and found the system she was working inside could not accommodate her, let alone the people it was supposed to serve.
-She set up WAC on the estate where she lived.
+  Whole Again Communities (WAC) has run a community hub on the estate since 2013.
+It was founded by Lizzie Sullivan, who had worked across the voluntary sector and encountered persistent gatekeeping - services that were nominally open but in practice required a referral, a diagnosis, a fit with someone else's criteria.
+Sullivan, who has ADHD and dyslexia, found the system could not accommodate her, let alone the people it was meant to serve.
+WAC was set up as a deliberate alternative: open access, no referral, no means test, no condition to meet.

-  Open access.
-No referral needed, no criteria to meet, no means test.
-You can come in because you need help with a form, or because you want to learn to cook, or because you just need somewhere warm to sit.
-The team runs cooking workshops for all ages, a garden group, walking groups, exercise programmes, a monthly ND Café for neurodivergent residents, a children's club, and a lunch delivery service for people who cannot come in.
-The NHS uses the space to run vaccination clinics and cancer awareness workshops.
-Oxford University researchers have come here to hear residents' views on cancer trials.

-  None of the staff are full time.
-Most live on the estate or nearby.
-The model, quietly and without making a point of it, is that the people running the thing are the same kind of people as the people coming through the door.
+  Sullivan retired in November 2025.
+Simone, who had job-shared the role with her since around 2020, became CEO.
+The current team is small and entirely part time: Simone, Emma Nicholls, Steph (one day a week), and Maggie and Louise in the kitchen.
+Two sessional workers, both around eighteen, both former child attendees of WAC's programmes, are employed and supported through formal training - safeguarding, DBS, food hygiene.
 dropbox_gallery: ''
 body_middle: |-
-  ## The estate
+  ## What it does

+  WAC's programme covers cooking workshops across all ages, a garden group, walking groups, exercise classes, a children's club, and a monthly ND Café for neurodivergent residents.
+A lunch delivery service reaches people who cannot attend in person.
+The hub also hosts services it does not itself provide: NHS vaccination clinics, cancer awareness sessions, social prescribing appointments, and on one occasion a consultation with Oxford University researchers on cancer trial design.

+  Funding for community hubs of this kind is often indirect - WAC receives some support tied to NHS objectives around keeping people out of hospital - but the amount does not cover a month of operating costs.
+Emma Nicholls, who works at the hub, put it plainly: the funds that exist are not what people need and are not what people want.

-  Emma Nicholls grew up on Treneere.
-She came to WAC in 2022 by accident - her sister, who is a hairdresser on the estate, happened to mention they were looking for an admin person while Lizzie was having her hair done.
-Emma had a three-year-old and a two-year-old and a job she had just left.
-She has been here since, doing considerably more than admin.
+  Emma grew up on Treneere and still lives there.
+She joined WAC in 2022, initially in an administrative capacity, after a chance conversation - her sister, a hairdresser on the estate, was cutting Lizzie Sullivan's hair when the vacancy came up.
+Before WAC she spent ten years in estate agency in Penzance.

-  Before WAC she spent ten years in estate agency in Penzance town centre.
-At one agency, the owner's wife offered her elocution lessons.
-Did not offer them to anyone else.
-Emma declined.
-She is Cornish, she speaks how she speaks.
-It is only now, she says, that she thinks back and wonders: was that a dig?

-  She grew up on this estate.
-As a child she was called posh by her friends here because her parents were both working and still married.
-That was classed as posh.
-She never went to after-school clubs - she was not into sports and there was nothing else.
-She knows what it would have meant to have had somewhere like WAC.
-The options it would have opened up.
-The things it would have made possible that were not possible.

-  Treneere, she says, is a place where people stay.
-A lot of the people she grew up with she still speaks to now.
-They went to the same schools, went through the same things, know they are always there for each other.
-You meet your lifelong friends on a social housing estate.

-  [AUDIO EMBED - Emma Nicholls interview - archive.org URL TBC]
+  Emma Nicholls, resident and WAC team member

+  [DROPBOX AUDIO LINK TBC - format: https://www.dropbox.com/scl/fi/.../filename_128kbps.mp3?rlkey=...&raw=1]
 dropbox_gallery_2: ''
 body_after: |-
-  ## What the place does
+  ## On the estate

-  WAC employs two sessional workers, both just turned eighteen.
-Both came to the hub as children.
-The organisation trained them up - safeguarding, DBS, food safety certificates.
-One of them is now training as a youth worker.
-She wants to give back to the community.
-Emma tells this story without fanfare.
-It is just what happens here, apparently.

-  There is a young man who came to a cooking workshop as a child, more or less forced by his mother.
-Had no interest.
-Did not like it.
-Went to college, studied catering, now runs a restaurant.
-He is just from Treneere.

-  The hub is trying to get the word out that it is open access - not for a specific group, not for people with a particular condition or employment status, not just for residents of this one estate.
-People still assume otherwise.
-The assumption is hard to shift when most other organisations do have criteria.
-WAC does not.
-In summer the building is full.
-People come from St Ives, from St Just, from Porthleven.
-They are planning pop-ups in town again, because fifteen minutes is far enough to be a barrier for some people.

-  Lizzie Sullivan retired in November 2025.
-Simone, who had been job-sharing with her since around 2020, took over as CEO.
-The organisation she is running is indirectly funded by the NHS - community hubs like WAC are supposed to keep people out of hospital.
-The money they receive does not cover a month of running costs.
-The funds that exist, Emma says, are not what people need and not what people want.
-She would love to say more, publicly, about what people actually need.
-Simone has told her they cannot - funders do not want to hear it.

-  Asked whether this is the future she was dreaming of: yes and no. There is a lot still to do.
-She still thinks it lies with the government, ultimately, and the government does not understand real people.

-  What she hates: dishonesty.
-And thieves.
+  A persistent misconception, according to Emma, is that WAC's services require unemployment or a diagnosed condition.
+They do not.
+The hub has worked for years to correct this, with mixed success - in summer it operates at capacity, drawing visitors from St Ives, St Just, and Porthleven, and there are plans for pop-up sessions in Penzance town centre to reach people for whom even a fifteen-minute walk is a barrier.

+  Treneere residents describe a particular pride in the estate that, in Emma's account, is not matched elsewhere in Penzance.
+Long-term residents stay; friendships formed in childhood persist into adulthood.
+The estate carries a degree of social stigma in the wider town - something Emma has encountered directly in previous employment - but this does not appear to affect residents' own sense of the place.

+  ## Context for this project

+  WAC sits outside the categories most directly addressed elsewhere in this project - it is not a housing model, cooperative, or land trust, but a community-run service infrastructure operating inside existing social housing.
+Its relevance here is structural: an organisation founded explicitly against institutional gatekeeping, staffed substantially by the community it serves, and funded in a way that does not match its function.
+The same tension recurs across most sites in this project in different forms - models that work are persistently underfunded relative to what they demonstrably do.
 dropbox_gallery_3: ''
 audio: []
 sources: []
 slug: treneere-estate
 ---

+### Further reading

+Whole Again Communities: based on Treneere Estate, Penzance.